Zakkkk/mana/readme.md

 For example `d*->do` is acceptable but `d*->dof` or `d*->ao` is not.

-Coming soon: magic combos suggestion, layout generation, mutiple magic keys, ability to test out a layout with a corpus transform.
+Coming soon: magic combos suggestion, layout generation, mutiple magic keys.

 ## Installing
 To run this program, [bun](https://bun.sh/) is required.
 Make sure it is installed to path.
 Run `bun install` in the directory to install required packages.